craftercms/docs/source/new-ia/by-role/developer/templated/index.rst

 Developers can use whatever front-end technology they want.
 For development React, Vue, Angular, Flutter or similar SPA, please see :ref:`here <newIa-developer-headless>`

+When you're ready for development, and if you use Docker, review :ref:`newIa-local-dev-with-docker`.

 The following details building templated projects, its purpose and examples.

 .. toctree::